-In its operations, Internal Audit complies with the Internal Audit Charter confirmed by OP Cooperative's Board of Directors in April 2020, and the International Standards for the Professional Practice of Internal Auditing confirmed by the Institute of Internal Auditors (IIA).
-Internal audit performance is subject to external quality assessment about every five years.
+In its operations, Internal Audit complies with the Internal Audit Charter confirmed by OP Cooperative's Board of Directors, and the International Standards for the Professional Practice of Internal Auditing confirmed by the Institute of Internal Auditors (IIA).
+Internal audit performance is subject to external quality assessment every five years.